A Complete Guidelines Explaining Goods and Services Tax

 Introduction to GST

-Goods and Services Tax or GST is a destination oriented consumption tax system that will be levied on goods and services provided in India.
-This tax will be imposed on each stage of goods manufacture and distribution and input taxes will be set-off against output taxes.
-It will be a comprehensive and integrated tax system levied on value addition at each stage.
+Goods and Services Tax or GST is a destination oriented consumption tax system levied on goods and services supplied in India.
+The tax is imposed at each stage of manufacture and distribution, and input taxes are set off against output taxes.
+It is a comprehensive and integrated tax system levied on value addition at each stage.

 The Salient Features